-Note: In 99% of cases, probably only push and tileconfig will be of interest to you.
+Note: In 99% of cases, probably only push and tileconfig will be of interest to you (and maybe tiledata too).

-POST /api/(api\version) /
+POST /api/(api_version) /

-api\key/push Feeds tiles with data.
+api_key/push Feeds tiles with data.
 Input data should be provided in the format that complies with the one used in a desired tile.
-Note: a tile to which data will be sent is defined by the key included in the data sent rather than by tile id as in cases below.
+Note: a tile to which data will be sent is defined by the key included in the data sent rather than by tile_id as in cases below.

-- api\version version of API to be used - api\key your API key
+• api_version - version of API to be used

+• api_key - your API key